top of page

 Developer: Guys & St Thomas Trust

 This development on the triangle site alongside the existing children's hospital, will more than double the facilities available.
-While the need for this expansion is recognised, concerns have been expressed about the scale of the building, its impact on Lambeth Palace Road and its relationship to Archbishop's Park.
-SoWN has been involved in public consultations, but has not yet made formal comments.
+While the need for this expansion is recognised, concerns were expressed about the scale of the building, its impact on Lambeth Palace Road and its relationship to Archbishop's Park.
+SoWN did not make formal comments.

 Screenshot 2021-02-21 at 16.55.42.png